 When you navigate off route, Footpath will give you an audio alert (such as “You’ve gone off route.
 The route is 100 feet to your right”) and show a compass arrow pointing you back towards the route.

-If you have an internet connection, a reroute button will appear below the compass, and tapping it will try to load a route directly to the end of the route.
+iOS only: If you have an internet connection, a reroute button will appear below the compass, and tapping it will try to load a route directly to the end of the route.

 You can manually change the current navigation route at any time, in case you change your plans or need to detour.

 You can tap the 🔽 arrow at the bottom of the navigation screen to hide navigation, then open a new saved route or the route editor.